sroman0/Web-Inf/README.md

 ### 2. Run the Jupyter Notebook (Optional)

-If you want to explore the Jupyter Notebook:
+To explore the project workflow in an interactive environment:

 ```bash
 jupyter notebook tesina_finale_softmax.ipynb